lkrobock/BMIN-5030-Final-Project/README.md

 This repository contains my final project for BMIN 5030, which examines NHANES data from 2013 to 2023 to analyze trends in HPV vaccination practices and outcomes.
 Specifically, this repo contains:

-- A .html file containing the full project
+- BMIN5030_Final.html: This file contains the full project rendered to HTML format.
-- A .qmd file containing the R code used to obtain, process, and analyze the data
+- BMIN5030_Final.qmd: This file contains the R code used to obtain, process, and analyze the data.
-- This README file
+- This README file.